httk/httk/README.rst

    The High-Throughput Toolkit (httk), R. Armiento et al., http://httk.openmaterialsdb.se/.

-Since the *httk* can call upon many other pieces of software quite transparently, it may not be initially obvious what other software should be cited.
+Since *httk* can call upon many other pieces of software quite transparently, it may not be initially obvious what other software should be cited.
 Unless configured otherwise, *httk* prints out a list of citations when the program ends.
 You should take note of those